atet/raspberrypi/README.md

 * Connect to WiFi using only the network name (a.k.a.
 SSID) and password
    * Some networks may require additional registration for new devices, like a school or public hotspot; consult your IT department about adding your Pi
 * Disabled ["wireless isolation" (a.k.a.
 AP isolation, station isolation, or client isolation)](https://www.howtogeek.com/179089/lock-down-your-wi-fi-network-with-your-routers-wireless-isolation-option/)
-   * There is no compromise on this one; if wireless isolation is not disabled on your network, you will not be able to connect to your Pi trhough WiFi
+   * There is no compromise on this one; if wireless isolation is not disabled on your network, you will not be able to connect to your Pi through WiFi

 **Once you have everything here, you're ready to go!**